 where $p_i(t)$ is a state-residence function for each basin, equal to one if the system is in basin \textit{i} at time \textit{t}, and zero otherwise.
 The Green-Kubo viscosity expression can be transformed as

-where $\Omega$ is the volume, $P_i$ the probability of belonging to basin $i$, $\sigma_i$ the shear stress of basin $i$, $a_i$ the transition rate to basin $i$. $({\bf{A}}(\omega=0^{+})^{-1} \sigma)_i=\sum_j({\bf{A}}(\omega=0^{+})^{-1})_{ij}\sigma_j$ is the propagator matrix between basin $i$ and all others.
-The propagator matrix overcomes the need for a shear stress time correlation function calculation of the whole system, as the slow dynamics of the system make averaging over each basin within the system a good approximation.
+where $\Omega$ is the volume, $P_i$ is the probability of belonging to basin $i$, $\sigma_i$ is the shear stress of basin $i$, $a_i$ is the transition rate to basin $i$. $({\bf{A}}(\omega=0^{+})^{-1} \sigma)_i=\sum_j({\bf{A}}(\omega=0^{+})^{-1})_{ij}\sigma_j$ is the propagator matrix between basin $i$ and all others.
+The propagator matrix overcomes the need for a shear stress time correlation function calculation of the entire system, as the slow dynamics of the system make averaging over each basin within the system a good approximation.

 In their application of the Markov network model to the Kob-Andersen model, they used the inherent structures of the potential energy surface as a starting point for various temperature sampling of different basins of the super-cooled system.
 A crossover from an essentially Arrhenius scaling behavior at high temperatures to a low-temperature behavior that is clearly super-Arrhenius is observed for the Kob-Andersen model~\cite{Li}.
-In the glass transition temperature region thousands of basins are needed for the sampling which makes the physical interpretation difficult.
+In the glass transition temperature region, thousands of basins are needed for sampling, which makes physical interpretation difficult.

-In our case, the liquid-liquid phase separation picture naturally leads to two different kinds of basins at near equilibrium condition.
-The coarsening kinetics, which governs the particles transitions between different domains, will be an activated process and the activation energy can be measured by the surface tension between domains.
+In our case, the liquid-liquid phase separation picture naturally leads to two different types of basins at near equilibrium conditions.
+The coarsening kinetics, which govern the particle transitions between different domains, are activated, and the activation energy can be measured by the surface tension between the domains.
 If there are only two basins(domains) at quasi-equilibrium, then $P_1=P_2=1/2$, $\sigma_1=-\sigma_2=\sigma_0$, and $a_{12}=a_{21}=\nu_0\exp(-Q/k_BT)$, then Eq.(\ref{markov}) reduced to

-where $Q$ is the activation energy for particles transition between two basins, $\nu_0$ the frequency at which particles switch basins.
+where $Q$ is the activation energy for particle transition between the two basins and, $\nu_0$ is the frequency at which the particles switch basins.